 Product diversity when sorting empties

-The Packaging & Packaging Waste Regulation (PPWRR) of the European Union and further increase of the reusable quota in Germany from 2024 onwards shall enable the buyer to choose between disposable and reusable mineral water, soft drinks, beer, juice, milk, kefir or yoghurt packages at the discounter.
-The corresponding empties must then also be taken back by the discounter and handed over to the manufacturers.
-Taking back empties becomes more demanding.
+The Packaging & Packaging Waste Regulation (PPWRR) of the European Union further increases the reusable quota in Germany from 2024 onwards.
+This shall enable the buyer to choose between disposable and reusable mineral water, soft drinks, beer, juice, milk, kefir, or yoghurt packages at the discounter.
+The corresponding empties must then be taken back as well by the discounter and handed over to the manufacturers.
+So taking back this extra load of empties becomes more demanding.

 More product variance in returnable sorting